 Security of personal data

 Many companies do not comply with the rules for storing sensitive data of employees and customers, which is why they are leaked.
-The problem exists with small online stores and services that cannot provide the proper level of personal information security.
+The problem exists with small online stores and services that cannot provide the proper level of personal financial information security.
 Leaked databases of customers of large retailers, social networks, government employees, etc., are found on the Web almost every day.
 At the same time, companies suffer large reputational losses and legal liability in the event of personal data leakage.

-In order to protect personal information in an organization, it is necessary to use data leakage control (DLP) systems and, of course, event monitoring and incident detection tools.
+In order to protect personal payment information in an organization, it is necessary to use data leakage control (DLP) systems and, of course, event monitoring and incident detection tools.
 Companies can choose an internal system or order outsourcing services from specialized providers.

 Cyber attacks on online stores

 Since the beginning of the pandemic, many online retailers have faced DDoS attacks and hacks.
 Cybercriminals have become more active due to the growing popularity of online shopping.
 To break into user accounts, attackers often use smart bots that can bypass traditional protection schemes.
-Often hackers seek to obtain users' personal data in order to resell it on the black market.
+Often, hackers seek to obtain users' personal data in order to resell it on the black market.

-One of the new trends is the social engineering method associated with 3-D Secure technology.
-3-D Secure payment confirmation pages have always been considered the most effective security measure for bank card data.
-The 3-D Secure protocol implies two-factor user authentication when transacting via the Internet.
-However, nothing is perfect, including online payment security methods.
-Scammers have learned to fake a payment verification page.
-First, the user visits the fake online store page and is taken to a fake payment confirmation page.
-On the resource of scammers, users enter card details, as well as a code from an SMS message to confirm the payment.
 At the same time, the server of the attackers initiates an appeal to the real 3-D Secure server, so for the bank, the operation looks like a transfer of funds from the card to the card at the user's initiative.
-It can be difficult for the latter to recognize fake pages since they contain the logos of Visa and Mastercard payment systems, which do not raise doubts about the authenticity of the resource.
+It can be difficult for the latter to recognize fake pages since they contain the logos of Visa and Mastercard digital payment systems, which do not raise doubts about the authenticity of the resource.

-To protect yourself from scammers, it is essential to check the online store - its reputation and reviews of other buyers.
-Experts believe that in the future, 3DS 2.0 technology will be used to prevent such cybercrimes, which involves authentication not only by SMS code but also by biometric data.
+To protect yourself from scammers, it is essential to check the online store — its reputation and reviews of other buyers.
+Experts believe that in the future, 3DS 2.0 technology will be used to prevent such cybercrime, which involves authentication not only by SMS code but also by biometric data.
 This could become a revolution in online payment security.

 How to choose an online payment system?

 Have you ever wondered how to choose one payment system forever, not for a year or two?
-Check our article to find out some useful tips
+Check our article to find out some useful tips.

 Tell me